Jack Beach

-Stonewall Jackson "Jack" Beach (1862 – July 23, 1896) was a Major League Baseball outfielder who played two seasons in professional baseball, one at the Major League level.
+Stonewall Jackson "Jack" Beach (1862 – July 23, 1896) was an American baseball outfielder.
+He played two seasons in professional baseball, with one at the Major League level.

 Professional career

 Washington Nationals

 Beach began his career with the Washington Nationals of the American Association in 1884.
 In his only season at the Major League level, Beach hit .097 with three hits and two doubles in eight games.

 Virginia League

 In 1886, Beach played one more season in professional baseball, this time with a local team in the Virginia League.
 With the Lynchburg, Virginia baseball club he played his final season.